sedostheatre/sedos.co.uk/input/shows/2020-lets-talk-about-scripts.md

 authors: A series of fortnightly online play readings
 authors2: Show announced in Friday's newsletter
 authors3: Sign up by Sunday afternoon
-subtitle: Performance every other Thursday at 7.30pm
+subtitle: Performances on Thursday at 7.30pm
 showtimes:
   - time: 2020-10-08 19:30
   - time: 2020-10-15 19:30